Study in Germany

-Often referred to as the 'land of poets and thinkers', Germany is home to many renowned musicians, writers, scientists and philosophers.
-There's plenty to see and do during your stay, with a whole range of landmarks, museums and libraries to explore, including the Brandenburg Gate in Berlin, the Monument to the Battle of the Nations in Leipzig, the Germanic National Museum in Nuremberg and Cologne Cathedral.
+Often referred to as the 'land of poets and thinkers', Germany is home to many renowned musicians, writers, scientists, and philosophers.
+If you choose to study here, there is plenty to see and do, with a wide range of landmarks, museums, and libraries to explore.
+Main attractions in the country include the Brandenburg Gate in Berlin, the Monument to the Battle of the Nations in Leipzig, the Germanic National Museum in Nuremberg, and Cologne Cathedral.

-The country is famous for its hospitality so you'll be able to enjoy a beer and bratwurst (grilled sausage) as you take part in the annual Bavarian folk festival Oktoberfest.
+The country is known for its hospitality, offering visitors the chance to enjoy a beer and bratwurst (grilled sausage) as they take part in the annual Bavarian folk festival Oktoberfest.

 By choosing to study in Germany, you'll benefit from a generous fee system and have the perfect opportunity to learn one of the world's most spoken languages.